mbhushan/ps-algods-py/chap1-Introduction/Programming_Exercises.md

 - Test code is added in the FractionClient.py with #1 comment.

 #### 2. In many ways it would be better if all fractions were maintained in lowest terms right from the start.
 Modify the constructor for the Fraction class so that GCD is used to reduce fractions immediately.
 Notice that this means the \_\_add\_\_ function no longer needs to reduce.
 Make the necessary modifications.
-- Please refer to #2 comment in the Fraction.py file (current directory)
+- Refer to #2 comment in the Fraction.py file (current directory)

 #### 3. Implement the remaining simple arithmetic operators ( \_\_sub\_\_ , \_\_mul\_\_ , and \_\_truediv\_\_ ).
-- Please refer to #3 comment in the Fraction.py and FractionClient.py files.
+- Refer to #3 comment in the Fraction.py and FractionClient.py files.

 #### 4. Implement the remaining relational operators ( \_\_gt\_\_ , \_\_ge\_\_ , \_\_lt\_\_ , \_\_le\_\_ , and \_\_ne\_\_ )
-- Please refer to #4 comment in the Fraction.py and FractionClient.py files.
+- Refer to #4 comment in the Fraction.py and FractionClient.py files.

-5. Modify the constructor for the fraction class so that it checks to make sure that the nu- merator and denominator are both integers.
+#### 5. Modify the constructor for the fraction class so that it checks to make sure that the numerator and denominator are both integers.
 If either is not an integer the constructor should raise an exception.
+- Refer to #5 comment in the Fraction.py and FractionClient.py files.

 6. In the definition of fractions we assumed that negative fractions have a negative numera- tor and a positive denominator.
 Using a negative denominator would cause some of the relational operators to give incorrect results.
 In general, this is an unnecessary constraint.